The Default Lessonly URL

-Point your training subdomain to Lessonly
+Point the new subdomain to Lessonly

 A CNAME record, or Canonical Name record, is a type of alias used by the Domain Name System (DNS).
 Among other things, a CNAME record can be used to make a subdomain an alias of an external website.

-Important Note - The Skills App does support custom domains.
+The Skills App does support custom domains.